padrinobook/padrinobook/chapters/login_and_registration.md

 ```

 We can test the correctness of the `email` field with a regular expression.
-First we are going to define a regular expression and use the [format validation](http://guides.rubyonrails.org/v3.2.13/active_record_validations_callbacks.html#format "format validation") which takes our regular expression against which the field will be tested.
+First we are going to define a regular expression and use the [format validation](http://guides.rubyonrails.org/active_record_validations.html#format "format validation") which will apply our regular expression against which the field will be tested.

 ```ruby